eligundry/lateral-gpt/README.md

 React components, but there are a lot of properties here and I don't trust OpenAI to send all the props right.

+_v0 aside_, this is my first time using it's full export with shadcn stuff and boy does it have a bunch of code smells that I do not like.
+Adding the full shadcn library, disabling typescript checking and a bunch of other things that do not happen when you use `pnpm shadcn` to install components piecemeal.
+Alas, this is what we have.

 I decided not to setup chat memory, so all chats are ephemeral.
 If I were to setup memory, I would "agent"-ify this with [mastra](https://mastra.ai/), which has memory built right in.